 Osmotic environmental damage

 Integrity of the cellular membrane

-Which cell would suffer physiological decline first from an infarct?
+Which cell type below would be most at risk first from a local infarct?

 Formation of cellular membranes

 Antioxidants such as ascorbic acid prevent damage from reactive oxygen species (ROS) via which best fitting mechanism?